kdhillon/Besiege/README.md

-add waves and reinforcements to battles add safeguards against battles getting stuck get austin to start making cool art for additional units
+add waves and reinforcements to battles add safeguards against battles getting stuck get austin to start making cool art for additional units make selecting units easier have separate "darkness" for battlestage and kingdom

 later:
 make archers not shoot at enemies behind a wall... can do simple test but won't account for entrances.